-Although the Piping Plover is considered threatened, its numbers have not decreased noticeably along the coast of Southeast Louisiana.
+PIPING PLOVER (Charadrius melodus) Fairly common migrant and winter visitor near the gulf beach noticeably along the coast of Southeast Louisiana.
 Recent Piping Plover surveys should be consulted to confirm that conclusion, but it seems to be shared by most observers who have birded the area for 10-20 years.
 Nonetheless, because of its status, numbers should always be recorded and submitted, preferably to LSU Museum of Zoology.
-Although the Piping Plover can usually be found at Fourchon Beach or on Grand Isle in winter, it is much more common during its migration passage, when sometimes as many as 20 will be seen along Fourchon Beach.
+Although the Piping Plover can usually be found at Fourchon Beach or on Grand Isle in winter, it is more common during its migration passage, when sometimes as many as 20 will be seen along Fourchon Beach, but it is regular throughout the winter.
 Though it is almost never seen away from sand flats near the gulf beach, there are three New Orleans records, including Aug.
 6, 1982 (DM) and Aug.
 14, 1983 (DM).
 There are two "summer" record, June 27, 1976 on Curlew Island in the Chandeleur chain (RDP,LO'M,NN).
 And June 11 on Breton Island (SWC,DLD).
 The Piping Plover rarely vocalizes in Louisiana.